Breaking Down The Barriers To Women & Lifting

-Before you get started with BUILD, it’s important to know the facts.
-From rest and recovery to form and fuel, there’s a lot of misinformation out there about lifting for women.
+Before you get started with BUILD, the powerbuilding program in the Sweat app, it’s important to know the facts.
+From rest and recovery to form and fuel and concerns about getting ‘bulky’, there’s a lot of weightlifting misinformation out there.

 Busting common myths about lifting

-So, I thought I’d do the heavy lifting for you (see what I did there!) and tackle some common myths.
+We thought we’d do the heavy lifting for you (ha, see what we did there!) and tackle some of the most common myths about women and weights.
 Here are some of the biggest misconceptions, busted.

 1. Only women of certain shapes and sizes can lift

 If you were to conjure up an image of the ‘perfect’ body for lifting, what would it be?
 That’s a trick question.
 There isn’t one.
 There’s no such thing as the ‘perfect’ body.

 When it comes to powerbuilding — which is a combination of strength training and muscle hypertrophy — it’s all about increasing strength and changing your shape over time.
 Anyone can start to lift weights if they begin with a solid foundation, make gradual progress and focus on performance.

 Rome wasn’t built in a day, and neither was your body.
 It’s called BUILD, not BUILT, after all!
 If you’re just getting started with weight training, be realistic and safe about what you can lift.

 Start with lighter weights and gradually increase them as you gain more strength and confidence.
 However, it’s important to always focus on form first.
 Once you’ve nailed that, increase your weights and reps.

 If you feel like you’re too short, tall, big or small to try lifting, cast those thoughts aside!
 Sweat Trainers and Sweat Community members alike range in height, body shape, proportions and abilities.